ScheduleOnce/azure-storage-gzip-encoding/README.md

   -x, --cacheage            (Default: 2592000) Duration for cache control max
                             age header, in seconds.
 Default 2592000 (30 days).

+  -p, --subpath             Subpath to filter blob containter contents.
+All other
+                            files will be skipped.

   --help                    Display this help screen.
 ```